-- 56. In its Advisory Opinion following a request in 2017 from the Republic of Colombia (OC-23/17), the Inter-American Court of Human Rights ("IACtHR") explained its approach to interpretation of the ACHR.
-To Specifically, the IACtHR "must take international law on environmental protection into consideration when defining the meaning and scope of the obligations assumed by the States" under the ACHR.
-Moreover, in order to ensure a "harmonious interpretation" of international obligations, the IACtHR will take into account international treaties, resolutions, rulings, declarations, jurisprudence, decisions, as well as principles of customary international law, general principles, and soft law.
-The same approach must apply to the 2023 Request. - 57.
+- In its Advisory Opinion following a request in 2017 from the Republic of Colombia, OC-23/17, the Inter-American Court of Human Rights ("IACtHR") explained at §§40-45 its approach to interpretation of the ACHR.
+The IACtHR "must take international law on environmental protection into consideration when defining the meaning and scope of the obligations assumed by the States" under the ACHR (§44).
+To ensure a "harmonious interpretation" of international obligations, the IACtHR will take into account international treaties, resolutions, rulings, declarations, jurisprudence, decisions, as well as principles of customary international law, general principles, and soft law (§§44-45).75 The same approach must apply to the 2023 Request. - 57.
 A portmanteau of sources of international law regulate States' obligations in respect of the environment.
-States have well-established primary duties to prevent significant environmental harm, within or outside of their territory.80 Further, the obligation of due diligence, which imposes on States both substantive and procedural obligations to prevent such harm, has recently been applied to climate change in the proceedings before the International Tribunal on the Law of the Sea ("ITLOS") by many of the State parties who made submissions to the Tribunal.81 In addition, the precautionary, prevention, and polluter-pay principles find expression in a number of sources of international environmental law, such as Article 191 of the Treaty on the Functioning of the European Union (TFEU); Principles 15 and 16 of the Rio Declaration; and Article 3 of the Economic Commission for Latin American & Caribbean Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean ("the Escazú Agreement"), which entered into force in 2021.
-These principles and obligations shape States' more specific obligations in respect of climate change, such as those embodied in the Paris Agreement.
+States have well-established primary duties to prevent significant environmental harm, within or outside their territory.
+76 Further, the obligation of due diligence which imposes on States both substantive and procedural obligations to prevent such harm has recently been applied to climate change in the proceedings before the International Tribunal on the Law of the Sea ("ITLOS") by many of the State parties who made submissions to the Tribunal.77 In addition, the precautionary, prevention, and polluter-pay principles find expression in a number of sources of international environmental law, such as Article 191 of the Treaty on the Functioning of the European Union (TFEU); Principles 15 and 16 of the Rio Declaration; and Article 3 of the Economic Commission for Latin American & Caribbean Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean ("the Escazú Agreement"), which entered into force in 2021.
+These principles and obligations shape the more specific obligations of States in respect of climate change, such as those embodied in the Paris Agreement.
 States are also under